Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ### FMN Base Image Creation

-The FMN base image creation process supports node discovery, configuration, and base image customization.
+The FMN base image creation process includes node discovery, configuration, and base image customization.
 The base image contains only the essential artifacts required for deployment.

-The following steps details the process for generating the FMN image.
+The following steps detail the process for generating the FMN image.

 #### Create FMN base image (only base OS; no Fabric Manager)